 Having food in your stomach does in fact slow down the effects of alcohol on the body and mind.
 While the common conception that food absorbs alcohol isn’t entirely accurate, (food serves as more of a blocker than an absorber) it does reduce the risk of BAC rising too rapidly.

-Free Support Group: How to begin a sobriety or moderation journey
+Support Group: How to begin a sobriety or moderation journey

 Your metabolism dictates how fast your liver is able to process alcohol.
 There are various factors that can slow down your metabolism, including lack of sleep, lack of exercise, and high stress and anxiety.
 When your metabolism is slowed, your BAC will remain higher for longer.